 - Employee ID

 Approved forms of non-photo identification must include your name and address:

 - Voter registration card issued by the County Voter Registration Office

 - Non-photo ID issued by any agency of the Commonwealth or U.S. Government

 - Current bank statement

 - Paycheck or government check

-Voters should also be aware that the portion of the Voter ID law pertaining to absentee voting was not challenged and is still in effect.
-Please refer to our Voter ID Handbook for more information on absentee voting.
+Voters should be aware that the portion of the 2012 Voter ID law pertaining to absentee voting is still in effect.
+Visit VotesPA.com for more info on absentee voting.